xackery/eqquestapi/content/lua/eq/spawn2.md

 ## spawn2

-Spawns an NPC Type ID with provided details
+Spawns a NPC Type ID with provided details

 **Syntax**